Veykril/tlborm/src/syntax-extensions/hygiene.md

 In this case for `use_local` to be considered fully hygienic, this snippet again should not compile as otherwise it would be affected by its surrounding context and also affect its surrounding context as well.

-This is a rather short introduction to hygiene which will be explained in more depth in the corresponding [`macro_rules!` `hygiene`] and proc-macro `hygiene` chapters as there are specifics to each.
+This is a rather short introduction to hygiene which will be explained in more depth in the corresponding [`macro_rules!` `hygiene`] and proc-macro `hygiene` chapters, mainly explaining how hygienic these syntax extensions can be, be it fully or only partially.

-> **Aside**: A Rust syntax extension might or might not be fully hygienic, depending on its kind and definition.

 [`macro_rules!` `hygiene`]: ../macros/minutiae/hygiene.md